Yaasiin-15/resturant-management/README.md

 2. Check if demo users exist in database
 3. Ensure roles are properly seeded
 4. Check browser network tab for API errors

+### Database Issues
+1. Verify database exists and user has proper permissions
+2. Check if all tables are created properly
+3. Ensure seed data is inserted
+4. Use pgAdmin to inspect database structure

 ## Development